neoharry10/TetrisCpp/DOCS.md

 ## Doing

+- Gravity/Score

 ## ERRORS

-- When the we have one or more full lines it crashes.
+fixed (- When the we have one or more full lines it crashes. )

 ## Check Out